wavelet-space/vault/source/index.md

     replayed with some tips.
 He was also geophysicist working on simulations with his own Smalltalk implementation &ndash; very interesting!
     See a dedicated [document](alltalk.md).

-  where languages marked bold are for production and other for hobyy projects (may change depending on my job).
+  where languages marked bold are for production and other for hobby projects (this may change depending on my job position).

 - Create a list of acronyms used in my notes e.g. TBD (To Be Done) etc.

+- I don't like CVs.
+They are misleading, obsolete, or both.